Epitope: Epitope tags

 Epitopes are often used in proteomics and the study of other gene products.
 Using recombinant DNA techniques genetic sequences coding for epitopes that are recognized by common antibodies can be fused to the gene.
-Following synthesis, the resulting epitope tag allows the antibody to find the protein or other gene product enabling lab techniques for localisation, purification, and further molecular characterization.
+Following synthesis, the resulting epitope tag allows the antibody to find the protein or other gene product enabling lab techniques for localisation, purification, and further molecular characterization including identifying the protein's binding partners.

 Common epitopes used for this purpose are Myc-tag, HA-tag, FLAG-tag, GST-tag, 6xHis, V5-tag and OLLAS.
+An epitope tag was first described by Munro and Pelham to detect and track proteins in 1984.
+Tags were quickly adapted for purifying proteins and to detect, pull down, and clone interaction partners of proteins.
+These tags were originally referred to as "peptide tag", "epitope insertion", "marker sequence", and "epitope addition", until "epitope tag" was coined and popularized.

 Peptides can also be bound by proteins that form covalent bonds to the peptide, allowing irreversible immobilisation.
 These strategies have also been successfully applied to the development of "epitope-focused" vaccine design.

 Epitope-based vaccines

-The first epitope-based vaccine was developed in 1985 by Jacob et al. Epitope-based vaccines stimulate humoral and cellular immune responses using isolated B-cell or T-cell epitopes.
+The first epitope-based vaccine was developed in 1985 by Chaim Jacob and colleagues from The Weizmann Institute of Science.
+Epitope-based vaccines stimulate humoral and cellular immune responses using isolated B-cell or T-cell epitopes.
 These vaccines can use multiple epitopes to increase their efficacy.
 To find epitopes to use for the vaccine, in silico mapping is often used.
 Once candidate epitopes are found, the constructs are engineered and tested for vaccine efficiency.
 While epitope-based vaccines are generally safe, one possible side effect is cytokine storms.